ilsaul/OWN-Server/OWNPlugin-Remote/README.md

 <plugin>
 ```

-the id of the tag plugin is only a counter, then if you have an other plugin then u set id = 2.
+the id of the tag plugin is only a counter, then if you have an other plugin then you set id = 2 and so on.

-You must add this section where ever you want in configuration file for configurate the plugin
+You must add a section similar to this where ever you want in configuration file for configurate the plugin
 ```
 <remoter>
   <protocol>ftp</protocol>